 Toronto Business Headshot Retouching

 Are you completely happy with your business headshot?
-Does the photo show you at your best?
+Does it show you at your best?

-Your business headshot is important for making a positive impression on potential customers because the photo is meant to communicate competence and trustworthiness.
+Your business headshot is crucial for making a positive impression on potential customers and employers because the photo is meant to communicate competence and trustworthiness.

 A polished business headshot is crucial for making a strong first impression.
 Retouching not only enhances facial features but also addresses clothing issues like wrinkles, loose collars and crooked ties.
 A neat appearance can significantly boost perceptions of your competence and professionalism.

-While you may see it as no more than a fancy driver's licence photo, it's important to recognize that your headshot should reflect the best version of yourself.
+While you may see a headshot as no more than a fancy driver's licence photo, it's important to recognize that the photo should reflect the best version of yourself.

 Facial retouching focuses on removing temporary issues like acne, shaving nicks, redness from cold weather (a "winter rash" or rosacea), stress lines and dark lines around the eyes.
 It also tries to reduce unwanted shadows or shine caused by the photographer's lighting.

 Your business headshot is not for you.
-The portrait is for potential customers and it's critically important what they think about it and about you.
+The portrait is for potential customers and employers and it's critically important what they think about the photo and about you.

 The purpose of a business headshot is not to show what you look like.
 A good business portrait shows, or at least suggests, personality traits such as friendliness, intelligence, competence and trustworthiness.